glenneth1/stash-cl/TEST-RESULTS.md

    - Should create individual file symlinks instead of directory symlinks
    - Status: Not tested

-2. **Conflict Handling**
+2. **Conflict Handling** ✅ TESTED
-   - What happens when target files already exist?
+   - All conflict scenarios tested and working
-   - Status: Not tested
+   - Status: Complete (9/9 tests passing)

 3. **Ignore Patterns**
    - `.stash-global-ignore` file created but not tested